RamonEspinosa/google-maps-vitest-mocks/README.md

 ## Contributing

-If you want to contribute to this repository and don't know how, please follow [this tutorial](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).
-Here's
+If you want to contribute to this repository and don't know how, please watch [this tutorial](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).
+Here's a list of steps to follow:

 1. Fork the repository and create your branch.
 1. Run `npm install` in the repository root.